 By Michael O'Connell Posted May 27, 2010, 3:51 PM EDT

-NEW YORK The Museum of Modern Art returned to tradition a bit Tuesday night with its annual Party in the Garden, bringing back honorees (Ronald and Jo Carole Lauder this year) and formal seating for the dinner inside the museum lobby and atrium.
+The Museum of Modern Art returned to tradition a bit Tuesday night with its annual Party in the Garden, bringing back honorees (Ronald and Jo Carole Lauder this year) and formal seating for the dinner inside the museum lobby and atrium.
 Also, after lowering the after-party ticket price from $250 to $100 last year, planners launched a committee to recruit a desirable audience of young collectors and dealers.

 “Last year we did a big jump in changing the format because of the economic climate,” said MoMA associate director of special events Paola Zanzo.
 “We went for more of a hybrid this year by going back to traditional seating but keeping things very simple.
 The more we work with this space, the more we realize that less is more.
 It's hard to make MoMA look bad.”